valecanto/sql-docs/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size.md

 - Support [premium storage](/azure/virtual-machines/premium-storage-performance), [premium storage caching](/azure/virtual-machines/premium-storage-performance#disk-caching), [ultra disks](/azure/virtual-machines/disks-enable-ultra-ssd), [write acceleration](/azure/virtual-machines/how-to-enable-write-accelerator), and accelerated networking.
 - Are suitable for SQL Server workloads that require high computing capabilities with large memory footprints and less emphasis on storage performance.

+### Mbsv3 and Mbdsv3 series

+The Mbsv3 and Mbdsv3 series are memory optimized VMs designed for large in-memory databases and workloads with high memory-to-CPU ratio needs.
+The VMs in this series are built on the 4th generation Intel® Xeon® Scalable and offer a range of memory sizes and vCPU counts to meet the needs of your SQL Server workloads.
+The Mbsv3 and Mbdsv3 series VMs are recommended for mission critical and data warehouse workloads.

+The Mbsv3 and Mbdsv3 series VMs support support large in-memory databases and workloads with a high memory-to-CPU ratio perfect for relational database servers, data warehousing, heavy reporting, large caches, and in-memory analytics.

+The following are characteristics of VMs in this series:
+- [Mbsv3-series](/azure/virtual-machines/sizes/memory-optimized/mbsv3-series) offer up to 176 vCores, and 1,536 GiB of memory, with a consistent 8:1 memory-to-vCore ratio, 650,000 IOPS, and 6,000 MBps of storage throughput.
+- [Mbdsv3-series](/azure/virtual-machines/sizes/memory-optimized/mbdsv3-series) offer up to 176 vCores and 4 TiB of memory, 650,000 IOPS, and 10,000 MBps of storage throughput.
+This VM series offers over a 50% improvement in IOPS and throughput to the top-performing Ebdsv5 series - making the Mbdsv3 one of the highest-performing VM options available in any cloud.
+The Mbdsv3 VM series shares similar performance characteristics with the Mbsv3 VM series but includes strong local and ephemeral storage, making it perfect for tempdb performance optimization, reporting, mission critical OLAP, and data warehousing workloads.

 ### Msv3 and Mdsv3 series

 The Msv3 and Mdsv3 virtual machines are designed with computing power and memory capabilities at *medium*, *high* and *very high* memory levels.
 These VMs provide improved performance, scalability, and resilience to failures compared to the previous generation Mv2 VMs.

 The following lists the VMs in this series:
-- [Msv3 and Mdsv3 Medium Memory VMs](/azure/virtual-machines/msv3-mdsv3-medium-series): powered by 4th generation Intel® Xeon® Scalable processors, and offers VM sizes of up to 4 TB of memory, 416 vCPUs,  130,000 IOPS, and 4,000 MBps of remote storage throughput with the NVMe interface.
+- [Msv3 and Mdsv3 Medium Memory VMs](/azure/virtual-machines/msv3-mdsv3-medium-series): powered by 4th generation Intel® Xeon® Scalable processors, and offers VM sizes of up to 4 TiB of memory, 416 vCPUs,  130,000 IOPS, and 4,000 MBps of remote storage throughput with the NVMe interface.
-- [Msv3 and Mdsv3 High Memory VMs](/azure/virtual-machines/sizes/memory-optimized/msv3-mdsv3-high-memory-series): are designed for high memory workloads with memory ranging from 6 TB to 16 TB, up to 832 vCPUs, up to 260,000 IOPS and 8,000-MBps throughput to remote storage with the NVMe interface.
+- [Msv3 and Mdsv3 High Memory VMs](/azure/virtual-machines/sizes/memory-optimized/msv3-mdsv3-high-memory-series): are designed for high memory workloads with memory ranging from 6 TiB to 16 TiB, up to 832 vCPUs, up to 260,000 IOPS and 8,000-MBps throughput to remote storage with the NVMe interface.
-- [Mdsv3 Very High Memory Series](/azure/virtual-machines/sizes/memory-optimized/mdsv3-very-high-memory-series): powered by 4th generation Intel® Xeon® Platinum 8490H (Sapphire Rapids) processors, and have the largest memory footprint of any of the M-series based virtual machines offering up to 32 TB of memory, 1,792 vCPUs, up to 200,000 IOPS and 8,000 MBps of remote storage throughput.
+- [Mdsv3 Very High Memory Series](/azure/virtual-machines/sizes/memory-optimized/mdsv3-very-high-memory-series): powered by 4th generation Intel® Xeon® Platinum 8490H (Sapphire Rapids) processors, and have the largest memory footprint of any of the M-series based virtual machines offering up to 32 TiB of memory, 1,792 vCPUs, up to 200,000 IOPS and 8,000 MBps of remote storage throughput.

-> [!WARNING]
+> [!CAUTION]
-> Installing SQL Server to systems that exceed 64 cores per NUMA node is not currently supported.
-This limitation currently applies to the following  Azure Virtual Machine sizes within the Msv3 and Mdsv3 Medium Memory Series:
+> [Disable SMT](/sql/sql-server/compute-capacity-limits-by-edition-of-sql-server#disable-smt-in-an-azure-virtual-machine) to use SQL Server on Azure VMs that exceed 64 vCores per NUMA node.
-> Standard_M176s_3_v3, Standard_M176s_4_v3, Standard_M176ds_3_v3, Standard_M176ds_4_v3

 ## Memory-optimized E-series VMs